gbor/gbor.github.io/README.md

 This project/web page shows the gallery of images taken around Yosemite.
-Location detection and taking user input is the next feature to added.
+Location detection and taking user input is the next feature to be added.

-Final Demo can be found at http://gbor.github.io/index.html
+Final Demo can be found at http://gbor.github.io

 Design Inspirations:
 - Sources: Next and Prev nav buttons icon -> Facebook image
 - Yahoo Article Slideshow
 - Facebook slideshow

+Verified and Tested On:
+- Chrome Version 48.0.2564.103
+- Firefox Version 40.0.3
+- Safari Version 8.0
+- IE10 on Windows 8

 Performance features:
 - Event handlers only on the parent of the thumbnails for better performance